 There are numerous reasons why people unconsciously grind and clench their teeth.
 While it might be challenging to identify the specific cause, the following are some typical factors or causes associated with bruxism:

 Bruxism can disappear on its own, especially if the triggers that caused it, such as stress or abuse vices, are eliminated.
-Mouth night guards, also called teeth-grinding mouth guards by many, are another useful method.
-A custom-made mouth night guard creates a barrier between your upper and lower teeth to prevent future tooth damage from unconscious clenching or grinding.
+Mouth mouth guards, also called teeth-grinding mouth guards by many, are another useful method.
+A custom-made mouth mouth guard creates a barrier between your upper and lower teeth to prevent future tooth damage from unconscious clenching or grinding.